Esri/calcite-design-system/conventions/Internationalization.md

 #### Notes

+- This pattern depends on `LocalizedComponent` being implemented.
+- `connectLocalized` (from `LocalizedComponent`) must be called before `connectMessages`.
+- Composite components must set `lang` on their internal components to avoid unnecessary lookups from these.
 - Although Intl props are supported, message overrides have the higher precedence.
 - If a message string has a matching Intl prop, its translation bundle message keys must match the same prop name without the `intl` prefix (e.g., `intlClose` -> `close`)
 - You can also look at the interface and util documentation for additional info.